DoubleF3lix/Java-Data-Pack-Tutorial/guides/introduction/your_first_data_pack.md

 ### Installing Visual Studio Code Extensions (Optional)
-The first one is language-mcfunction by <a class="textLink" href="/Java-Data-Pack-Tutorial/images/mondaysBeLike.png">Arcen</a>soth, which you can get [here](https://marketplace.visualstudio.com/items?itemName=arcensoth.language-mcfunction), or by clicking the extensions button in your toolbar (it looks like a grid of four with one block coming off) and searching for "language-mcfunction".
+The first one is language-mcfunction by Arcensoth, which you can get [here](https://marketplace.visualstudio.com/items?itemName=arcensoth.language-mcfunction), or by clicking the extensions button in your toolbar (it looks like a grid of four with one block coming off) and searching for "language-mcfunction".
 This extension enables syntax highlighting for minecraft functions.

 The second extension is Datapack Helper Plus by SPGoding which you can get [here](https://marketplace.visualstudio.com/items?itemName=SPGoding.datapack-language-server), or by clicking the extensions button in your toolbar and searching for "data-pack helper plus".
 This extension helps with auto-completion, command syntax, code snippets, and all sorts of other features.